tastyminerals/cocktail_bot/README.md

 ```
 Obviously you don't have to straight away ask the chatbot for a cocktail advice but the final result of the conversation is the recipe.

+### Cocktails database

+### How WORDNET works?
+I shall omit TFIDF description since you can read about it on wikipedia.
+WORDNET however is a custom similarity search.
+Before running wordnet comparisons the user query gets expanded with wordnet adjective definitions.
+For example: `I want something blue` is converted into `clear intermediate green similar blue sky`.
+Every adjective in user query is expanded with most semantically close adjectives according to wordnet.
+The database is called with all the available fields